 I am a 43 year old from Liverpool in England.
 I have been playing guitar for almost 30 years, mainly playing acoustic rhythm, some classical guitar and occasionally blues lead jamming.
 I have just purchased a Collins bluegrass banjo and can pick up the basic chords relatively easily.
 I want to be able to play music such as Dueling Banjos and Foggy Mountain Breakdown like a seasoned banjo player and am quite frustrated that I cant!!!
-Could you please recommend the best instructional book/dvd to purchase, in order for me to reach this goal.
+Could you please recommend the best instructional book/video to purchase, in order for me to reach this goal.

 Keith Davenport – (frustrated banjo beginner)